kartik-v/yii2-icons/README.md

 3. [Typicons](http://typicons.com/)
 4. [Web Hosting Hub Glyphs](http://www.webhostinghub.com/glyphs/)
 5. [JQuery UI Icons](http://api.jqueryui.com/theming/icons/)
-6. [Socicon Icons](http://www.socicon.com/) Needs you to add attribution to the icon link.
+6. [Socicon Icons](http://www.socicon.com/): Needs you to add attribution to the icon source.
-7. [Octicons](https://octicons.github.com/) The Github icons collection.
+7. [Octicons](https://octicons.github.com/): The Github icons collection.
-8. [Unicode Icons](http://demos.krajee.com/uni-icons/) A collection of unicode symbols made available as CSS icons by Krajee
+8. [Unicode Icons](http://demos.krajee.com/uni-icons/): A collection of unicode symbols made available as CSS icons by Krajee

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/icons) on usage of this extension with documentation and examples.